transferwise/pipelinewise/README.md

 * **Target**: Consumes data from taps and do something with it, like load it into a file, API or database

 ### Supported Connectors
-* **tap-postgres**: Extract data from PostgreSQL databases.
+* **tap-postgres**: Extracts data from PostgreSQL databases.
 Supporting Log-Based Inremental, Key-Based Incremental and Full Table replications
-* **tap-mysql**: Extract data from MySQL databases.
+* **tap-mysql**: Extracts data from MySQL databases.
 Supporting Log-Based Inremental, Key-Based Incremental and Full Table replications
+* **tap-kafka**: Extracts data from Kafka streams
-* **tap-zendesk**: Extract data from Zendesk using OAuth and Key-Based incremental replications
+* **tap-zendesk**: Extracts data from Zendesk using OAuth and Key-Based incremental replications
 * **target-postgres**: Loads data from any tap into PostgreSQL database
 * **target-snowflake**: Loads data from any tap into Snowflake Data Warehouse
+* **transform-field**: Transforms fields from any tap and sends the results to any target.
+Recommended for data masking/ obfuscation

 ## Installation